Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ### Introduction

-You are an analyst at a major electric vehicle (EV) manufacturer.
+You are an analyst for a major electric vehicle (EV) manufacturer.
 While running regular financial reports on Teradata Vantage, you discovered a serious business issue with increasing warranty repairs:

 ![png](costs.png)